Will the Cowboys fire Jason Garrett? The training drama continues in Dallas

 MORE: Classification of replacement candidates if the Cowboys fire Garrett

-As of Tuesday afternoon, however, Garrett remains the team coach.
+However, as of Friday afternoon, Garrett is still officially the head coach of the team.
 After 10 seasons with Garrett at the helm, is Jones ready to start over?
 Or will he stay with Garrett despite a disappointing 8-8 campaign?

 Here are the latest league reports while Garrett waits for his destiny: